andrewallen/ben-allen-io/README.md

 ## Docker (Coolify-ready)

 - Build image: `docker build -t ben-allen-io:latest .`
-- Run: `docker run -p 8080:80 ben-allen-io:latest` and open `http://localhost:8080`
+- Run: `docker run -p 8080:8080 ben-allen-io:latest` and open `http://localhost:8080`
 - Coolify: point to this repo with Dockerfile deployment.
-The image builds the site and serves static files via Nginx.
+The image builds the site and serves static files via Nginx over HTTP.

 What the Dockerfile does:
 - Stage 1 builds the Astro site (runs install then `npm run build`).